 Are saline nasal sprays addictive?

-No. Saline sprays have no side effects and can be used as needed.
+No. Saline sprays have no side effects, and people can use them as they need.

 Steroid nasal sprays

 These sprays typically start working after several days of use.
-They must be used every day throughout allergy season to continue to provide relief.
-Side effects are uncommon, but may include nosebleeds, eye conditions such as cataracts, and headaches.
+A person must use them every day during the allergy season to continue to find relief.

 Are steroid nasal sprays addictive?